canonical/ubuntu-frame/README.md

-# Ubuntu Core Kiosk
+# Ubuntu Frame

 ## Description

-The foundation for many embedded graphical display implementations. `Ubuntu-core-kiosk` is a simple fullscreen shell (based on Wayland) used for kiosks, industrial displays, digital signage, smart mirrors, etc.
+The foundation for many embedded graphical display implementations. `ubuntu-frame` is a simple fullscreen shell (based on Wayland) used for kiosks, industrial displays, digital signage, smart mirrors, etc.

 The application you choose (or provide) gets a fullscreen window (or windows) and input from touch, keyboard and mouse without needing to deal with the specific hardware.